shortdoom/shortdoom/README.md

-✨ Whagwan?
+✨ To PR or not to PR?
 Sometimes Solidity things.
 Sometimes Python.
-Usually not Javascript. ✨
+Usually not Javascript.✨

 <!--
 **shortdoom/shortdoom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.